jswelling/AE-Air-Filters/docs/index.md

 Full instructions for building these air filter boxes can be found at [DIY box fan filters - Corsi-Rosenthal box](https://cleanaircrew.org/box-fan-filters/).
-We are doing our planning based on single-fan, single-filter versions of the Corsi-Rosenthal box like [this](images/one_filter_one_fan.jpg).
+We are doing our planning based on single-fan, single-filter versions of the Corsi-Rosenthal box like [this one](images/one_filter_one_fan.jpg).
 We chose this design because it seems to be most efficient in terms of clean air per dollar, and because it doesn't have to be broken down for transportation between sites.
 Try to use a 2-inch-thick MERV-13 or MERV-14 filter with this design for best results.
-One filter box of this type can provide approximately 5 air changes per minute for a 20'x20' room with 8' ceilings.
+One filter box of this type can provide approximately 5 air changes per hour for a 20'x20' room with 8' ceilings.

-If you have already made filter boxes with a different design, _you don't have to change them!_ A filter box in the 'classic' Corsi-Rosenthal design made with one fan and 4 filters apparently puts out only about 25% more air than the single filter version.
+If you have already made filter boxes with a different design, _you don't have to change them_.
+A filter box in the 'classic' Corsi-Rosenthal design made with one fan and 4 filters apparently puts out only about 25% more air than the single filter version.
 That means you can use fewer of them to get the needed air filtration for